国际信息研究学会(IS4SI)

 1. The International Summit for The Study of Information

 Information is a fundamental natural resource, essential for humans and all living beings.
-Since raw information can be processed into new complex products, like knowledge, strategy, intelligence, etc., the significance of information is therefore even higher for human society.
+Further, since raw information can be processed into new complex products, like knowledge, strategy, intelligence, etc., the significance of information is therefore even higher for human society.
 The study of information processes is thus a key issue for the information era.

-2. The Sponsor, Supporter and Organizer of ISSI’2023
+2. The Sponsor and Organizer of ISSI’2023

-The Summit is sponsored by the International Society for the Study of Information (IS4SI) and cooperated by the editorial offices of MDPI Journals of Information, Entropy, Mathematics and Philosophy, and also by Asia-pacific Artificial Intelligence Association (AAIA), which very well represents scientists, professors, engineers, technologists, managers, experts and students from all over the world in the fields related to the study of information.
+The Summit is sponsored by the International Society for the Study of Information (IS4SI) and cooperated by the editorial offices of MDPI Journals of Information, Entropy, Mathematics and Philosophy, and also by Asia-pacific Artificial Intelligence Association (AAIA), which very well represents scientists, professors, engineers, technologists, managers, experts and students all over the world in the fields related to the study of information.

 3. Call for Contributions

-4. Theme of the ISSI’2023 Summit: Paradigm Change in AI
+4. The Theme of the ISSI’2023 Summit

 5. The Scope of the Summit